edithdaria/Readme-Generator/README.md

 ## Installation
-Install node application.
-Then, run the following: npm i
+run the following on node terminal 'node server.js'.
+Then execute the url on the webpage and use the note taker

 ## Usage
-In your commandline, while in the directory where your index.js file is, run "node index.js".
-Output will be generated in the same directory with name "README.md"
+Once the webpage is live, user can interact by typing in notes and save and delete as needed.

 ## Contribute
-If you would like to contribute please create an issue.
+If you would like to contribute, please create an issue.
 Alternatively, clone this repo and make modifications to your copy.

 ## Test
 No testing instructions provided at this time.